freeCodeCamp/chinese/chinese/articles/how-to-write-a-good-software-design-document.md

 A spec is not an academic paper.
 Also, people like reading funny things, so this is a good way to keep the reader engaged.
 Don’t overdo this to the point of taking away from the core idea though.

-If you, like me, have trouble being funny, [Joel Spolsky][7] (_obviously_ known for his comedic talents…) has this tip:
+If you, like me, have trouble being funny, [Joel Spolsky][7] (_obviously_ known for his comedic talents……) has this tip:

-> One of the easiest ways to be funny is to be _specific_ when it’s not called for \[… Example:\] Instead of saying “special interests,” say “left-handed avacado farmers.”
+> One of the easiest ways to be funny is to be _specific_ when it’s not called for \[…… Example:\] Instead of saying “special interests,” say “left-handed avacado farmers.”

 #### Do the **Skeptic Test**